 During his Junior Year, Dr. Wood conducted research exploring the effect of music on reducing dental anxiety during dental extractions.
 100 patients were randomly selected to participate through the WVU Oral Surgery Department.
 During their dental extractions 34 patients listened to “feel-good” music which was a playlist of songs from the 1970s-2010s that had topped the Billboard charts, 33 patients listened to classical music, and 33 patients did not listen to any music during their dental extraction.
 Pre and post extraction surveys were obtained from the patients which described their level of dental anxiety and whether or not music had an influence on their experience.
 The results concluded that music had a significant reduction on dental anxiety during extractions.
 Dr. Wood will continue to offer this service to his patients in private practice as a method to reduce dental stress during procedures.

 In his spare time, Dr. Wood enjoys playing, teaching, and performing music with his various ensembles, ranging from his bluegrass band to classical trumpet lessons.
-He also serves as the Chairman of the Official Board for the Old Greenbrier Baptist Church as well as serving as a substitute organist for Old Greenbrier Baptist Church and Old Stone Presbyterian Church.
+He has served as a Deacon and regularly attends Old Greenbrier Baptist Church where he also serves as an organist.
+Dr. Wood also serves as the Director of Music at Old Stone Presbyterian Church in Lewisburg.
 An Eagle Scout, his favorite activities include the outdoors and spending time on the lake or river during the summer.

 9:30 AM-5:30 PM